argentsea/docfx/tutorials/querying.md

 Retrieving database data consists of running a stored procedure or function on each connection.
 ArgentSea provides various methods to offer the best approach:

-### Database methods
+### Connection methods

+Both database connections and shards have distinct Read and Write connections.
+The query methods are the same for both Read and Write connections, but the distinction allows the system to “scale out” reads and writes.
+The Read connection should be used for SELECT-only stored procedures or functions; the Write connection should be used for everything else.

+Even if you do not currently have read-only endpoints, like mirrors or active standbys, consistent determination of Read and Write access will allow you to scale-out in the future.
+If you want to enforce this, you might consider placing read procedures and write procedures into different database schemas, then granting EXECUTE permission only the login corresponding to the Read or Write connection.

+If only the Read or Write connection is set, the other connection will also have that same value.

-These methods can be used on Database connections, and on a shard instance (read connection or write connection) within a ShardSet:
+These methods can be used on Read or Write connections on both a Database object or a single Shard instance within a ShardSet:

 | Methods | Uses Mapper | Description |
 | --- |:---:| --- |